course-details-portlet

 Learning methods and activities

 2 hours of lectures per week and 2 hours of seminar every other week.
 Mandatory written assignment.
-Guidelines and requirements for the written assignment will be given.
+Guidelines and requirements for the written assignment will be given at the start of the semester.

 Compulsory assignments